zimmah/mobbot/README.md

 ## Restarting the mob session
 Type `restart <?rounds> <?round time> <?order>` to force start a new mob session.
 This will behave exactly like `start`, except it will not resume a previous session, but instead force a new one.
+If no order is specified, start will resume with the last known order, while restart will randomize the order.

 ## Stopping / resuming the mob session
 Type `stop` to stop the mob timer.
-Type `start` or react to the stop message with a 👍 to continue where you left off (every active mob member needs to react).
+Type `(re)start` or react to the stop message with a 👍 to continue where you left off (every active mob member needs to react).
 Reactions are the preffered method to make sure everyone is ready.

 ## Breaks
 Type `break` to start a 10 minute break.
-Type `start` or react to the stop message with a 👍 to continue where you left off (every active mob member needs to react).
+Type `(re)start` or react to the stop message with a 👍 to continue where you left off (every active mob member needs to react).
 Reactions are the preffered method to make sure everyone is ready.

 ### Optional settings